rogerbinns/apsw/doc/textsearch.rst

     - Wrapper that converts HTML to plan text for a further tokenizer to generate tokens
   * - :func:`SimplifyTokenizer`
-    - Wrapper that transforms the token stream such as converting case, removing diacritics, and Unicode normalization.
+    - Wrapper that transforms the token stream by neutralizing case, and removing diacritics and similar marks
   * - :func:`SynonymTokenizer`
     - Wrapper that provides additional tokens for existing ones such as ``first`` for ``1st``